 Chickens have a naturally high temperature, the ability to increase their metabolism when it is cold, and the instinct to huddle together.

-On the other hand, there are still a few things you can do to make sure your chickens stay warm this winter.
+Even still, there are still a few things you can do to ensure your chickens stay warm in winter.

-- Provide enough feed: Keeping in mind that your birds’ metabolism will increase to keep them warm, make sure to keep their feeder well-stocked through the winter.
-Adding a little scratch grain at night before they roost will provide a little calorie boost to keep your chickens warm during the winter nights.
+During the winter, your chicken's metabolism will increase to keep them warm.
+However, it is important to keep their feeder well-stocked with quality feed.
+Adding a little scratch grain at night before they roost will provide them a little calorie boost to keep them warm during winter nights.

-- Keep your coop dry: Excess moisture can cause frostbite on combs and feet, so keeping moisture out of your coop will keep your chickens warm in the winter.
-Don't keep water inside the coop and scatter straw at the entrance to keep mud and snow from being tracked inside.
+Excess moisture can cause frostbite on combs and feet, so keeping moisture out of your coop will keep your chickens warm in the winter.
+Don't keep water inside of the coop and scatter straw at the entrance to keep mud and snow from being tracked inside.

-- Let your chickens run: Getting outside during the winter months is important for the health of your flock.
+Getting outside during the winter months is important for the health of your flock.
 A tarp or plywood works as a wind-block against your chicken run and will encourage your birds to get out more.
-For added fun, give them a hanging cabbage to play with.